Part 3: Semi-Comprehensive CFD Software

 Where CONVERGE first differentiates itself from most legacy packages is through its implementation of an automated meshing algorithm that occurs at run time and optional mesh refinement operations that occur during the simulation.
 This Adaptive Mesh Refinement (AMR) process adds local refinement in areas of steep field variable gradients and is now also being pursued by many of the other leading CFD software OEMs.
 The company calls the process “autonomous meshing” and argues the following benefits:

-Additional differentiators, according to the company, are its high-fidelity spray models, detailed chemistry solvers and reaction set integrations, NOx emissions modeling, and its inclusion of a genetic algorithm parameter optimization routine.
+Additional differentiators, according to the company, are its high-fidelity spray models, detailed chemistry solvers ((such as SAGE and the C3Mech mechanisms)) and reaction set integrations, NOx emissions modeling, and its inclusion of a genetic algorithm parameter optimization routine.
+In version 5, this has been augmented with a machine learning (ML) tool for rapid optimization and data-driven modeling.

 Physics Modeling Capabilities

 CONVERGE CFD owns an impressive resumé of physics modeling capabilities, especially for a software that is only a little over 10 years old.
 Capabilities include all the standard fare such as steady-state or transient simulations, incompressible or compressible flows, passive scalar transport, RANS, URANS, DES and LES turbulence modeling, porous media and sources and sinks.
-Advanced capabilities were initially focused on internal combustion engine simulations, including Lagrangian multiphase with vaporization and breakup models, spray injector models, wall film models, Urea injection and NOx emissions modeling, a chemical kinetics solver, premixed and non-premixed combustion models, surface chemistry models, radiation, and conjugate heat transfer.
-More recently, a volume-of-fluid (VOF) method for Eulerian multi-phase has been added as well as Eulerian-to-Lagrangian phase transition models.
-In addition to these capabilities, other recent enhancements include the addition of the multiple reference frame approach (MRF) and fluid-structure interaction (FSI) modeling improvements.Basic Interface & Workflow
+Advanced capabilities were initially focused on internal combustion engine simulations, including Lagrangian multiphase with vaporization and breakup models, spray injector models, wall film models, Urea injection and NOx emissions modeling, a chemical kinetics solver (SAGE), premixed and non-premixed combustion models, surface chemistry models, radiation, and conjugate heat transfer.
+With the release of version 5, these advanced capabilities have been expanded to include specialized physics for battery thermal runaway (including vent gas ignition and solid particle ejecta), fuel cells, and hydrogen combustion.
+The volume-of-fluid (VOF) method for Eulerian multi-phase is now fully coupled with Eulerian-to-Lagrangian phase transition models (ELSA).
+In addition to these capabilities, other core features include the multiple reference frame approach (MRF) and fluid-structure interaction (FSI) modeling, which now supports both rigid-body dynamics and 1D beam deformation.

 Basic Interface & Workflow